suralc/pvra/README.md

 [Box](http://box-project.org/) is required to build the phar.
 Run `box build` in the repository root.
 Box requires the code to be inside a git repository.

-## Working so far

-* Everything that is not listed below

-## Todo (more or less in order of importance)
+## Todo

-* More tests
-* Implement all language features (5.5+)
-* Missing 5.4: Detection of 0b001001101 style number, Class::{expr}()
+* Fix for 5.4: Detection of 0b001001101 style number, Class::{expr}()
-* Determine when functions were introduced (Bonus: Check for default parameter changes and additional parameter usage)
+* Properly implement ResultCollection for directories
+* Detection of function parameter changes between php versions
 * Output formatter and reworked console output
-* Colored output
-* Verbosity levels
 * Custom exceptions (?) & better error handling
+* Symfony components(Finder and Console) are only used in the cli component, maybe split them up.